jagreehal/ai-sdk-ollama/README.md

 A monorepo containing the AI SDK Ollama Provider and examples demonstrating usage in both Node.js and browser environments.

-## 📦 Packages
+## 📦 Package

 ### [`ai-sdk-ollama`](./packages/ai-sdk-ollama)

-The main package - a Vercel AI SDK v5+ provider for Ollama built on the official `ollama` package.
+Vercel AI SDK v5+ provider for Ollama built on the official `ollama` package.
 Features:

 - ✅ **Cross-environment support** - Works in Node.js and browsers
 - ✅ **Type-safe** - Full TypeScript support with strict typing